 Caitlin Pan, Ph.D.

-Caitlin Pan is a Senior Researcher, Human Capital for the Asia region at The Conference Board.
-She leads research on human capital analytics.
+Caitlin Pan was a Senior Researcher, Human Capital for the Asia region at The Conference Board.
+She lead research on human capital analytics.
 Her research interests include topics on leadership, status, and dysfunctional workplace behaviors.
 Her research has been published in peer-reviewed j...Full Bio

 Wendy Hirsch, Ph.D.